luisguialm/HW_1/README.md

 #### Example:

-##### Jane's Commands.md
+##### JanesCommands.md
-Brief set of commands to view the working director, see what's in it, make a new directory
+Brief set of commands to view the working directory, see what's in it, make a new directory
 ```
 pwd #get the current working directory
 ls #list the files/folders in the current working directory